Butker’s late FGs help Chiefs rally past Vikings, 26-23

 INJURIES

 Vikings: WR Adam Thielen left late in the first quarter after aggravating a hamstring injury that first occurred against Detroit and kept him out last week against Washington.
+“You know, it’s not ideal,” Cousins said, “but you look at their sideline and they’re missing people.
+You understand at this point in the season you have to respond when you face adversity and we’re probably healthier than many teams.
+You have to still find a way to get the job done.”

 Chiefs: Along with Mahomes, the Chiefs were missing starting LT Eric Fisher (groin), RG Laurent Duvernay-Tardif (ankle), CB Kendall Fuller (thumb) and DEs Frank Clark (neck) and Alex Okafor (ankle).